Hopewell tradition: Artwork

 The Hopewell created some of the finest craftwork and artwork of the Americas.
-Most of their works had some religious significance, and their graves were filled with necklaces, ornate carvings made from bone or wood, decorated ceremonial pottery, ear plugs, and pendants.
+Most of their works had some religious significance, and their graves were filled with necklaces, ornate carvings made from bone or wood, decorated ceremonial pottery, ear covers, and pendants.
 Some graves were lined with woven mats, mica (a mineral consisting of thin glassy sheets), or stones.
 The Hopewell produced artwork in a greater variety and with more exotic materials than their predecessors the Adena.
 Grizzly bear teeth, fresh water pearls, sea shells, sharks' teeth, copper, and small quantities of silver were crafted as elegant pieces.
 The Hopewell artisans were expert carvers of pipestone, and many of the mortuary mounds are full of exquisitely carved statues and pipes.

 Excavation of the Mound of Pipes at Mound City found more than 200 stone smoking pipes; these depicted animals and birds in well-realized three-dimensional form.
 More than 130 such artifacts were excavated from the Tremper site in Scioto County.
 Some artwork was made from carved human bones.
 A rare mask found at Mound City was created using a human skull as a face plate.

 Hopewell artists created both abstract and realistic portrayals of the human form.
 One tubular pipe is so accurate in form that the model was identified by researchers as an achondroplastic (chondrodystropic) dwarf.
 Many other figurines are highly detailed in dress, ornamentation, and hairstyles.
 An example of the abstract human forms is the "Mica Hand" from the Hopewell Site in Ross County, Ohio.
 Delicately cut from a piece of mica 11 × 6 in, the hand carving was likely worn or carried for public viewing.
 They also made beaded work.